 The sun blazed across the tips of the mountains, tinting the trees and the trail ahead a fiery orange.
 His breath came in ragged pants as the heat sucked the moisture and breath from his body.
 Just as breathtaking as the sun’s rays, the view from the trail he walked crushed his chest.
 On his right, the mountain rose higher, leaning trees growing from it to offer what little shade they could; on his left, the ground dropped off into a rough and jagged field of rocks.
 This patch of stones was not what stole his air and filled his heart with awe, but rather what lay beyond it: a shimmering cobalt lake, glistening in the evening light, reflecting the sky and the brilliant colors of the land around it.
 It seemed to soak in the gorgeous burning hues contained in the spinning leaves of the Aspen trees as they fell, reflecting it back towards the sky in a glistening display of impossibly deep colors.

 He shook his head, continuing on.
 He must reach the top.
 He was close now, he knew for he had been here before.
 Many times since his grandfather had died.
-He traveled here every year on this same day, whether it was snowing or sweltering.
+He traveled here every year on this same day, whether the sun shone or the sky pelted down rain.
 For here, at the top of this mountain, was where his grandfather was buried.

 His chest was on fire from every ragged inhale, yet it was not a result of his exertion; but rather a product of the tears threatening to spill over as he remembered years spent in his hero’s company.
 Traversing mountains and cutting trees, wading waist-deep into streams in order to get a better angle when casting a line.
 Indeed, those years had made him part of who he was.
 And now… now they were gone.
 Everyone had told him that soon he would remember those times with fondness, forgetting that the man he had shared them with was now gone forever.
 Pain did not ease with time, pain simply changed.
 Transmuting from a stabbing blade to a dull, throbbing ache.